Nonprofit partners with apartment association to help Coloradans find jobs and housing

 "It definitely opens up more opportunities to you and gives you the confidence to go after those opportunities," Reed said.

-The program also helps keep homeowners from foreclosure, and they are now accepting applications as well as looking for volunteers to help with resume building and interview coaching.
+The program is now accepting applications as well as looking for volunteers to help with resume building and interview coaching.

 for more features.